 Association membership evolves over a life cycle.
 At different points in a career, members have different needs.
 Accept that certain groups will be more active than others and respond to their desired level of engagement.
-When people take time out of their career to start families, naturally they will take a step back.
+When people take time out of their career to start families, naturally, they will take a step back.
 But can the association continue to reach out to them with a light touch to keep them in the loop for whenever they want to restart activity as a member?

-For instance, at the American Nurses Association, those focused on defining member engagement decided to consciously create a two-way, give and take relationship between the association and the member that would last a whole life cycle.
+For instance, at the American Nurses Association, those focused on defining member engagement decided to consciously create a two-way, give-and-take relationship between the association and the member that would last a whole life cycle.
 Instead of using a generic template for the expectations of members based on demographics such as age group, they looked closely at the specifics and found nuances in their industry that would impact the way engagement played out.

-Many mid-career nurses were going back to school for further study, and needed tailored resources separate from those provided to fresh-faced undergraduates.
+Many mid-career nurses were going back to school for further study and needed tailored resources separate from those provided to fresh-faced undergraduates.
 They also found that retired nurses continued to actively participate in the field as volunteers, regarding nursing as part of their identity.
 The association could support retirees in their voluntary work and learn from the wide-ranging experiences they brought to the association.
 Thoughtful awareness of these various member experiences led to the development of long-term relationships with the association.

 In contrast, a scientific association I worked with went through a similar process of defining engagement.
-Their perspective centered on the mission: the ability of the association to provide a platform to support science.
+Their perspective centered on the mission: The ability of the association to provide a platform to support science.
 Whether or not a person engaged in this mission was a member did not matter to this definition.

-Take on the critical work of defining engagement, and remember that external culture reflects what’s going on internally.
+Take on the critical work of defining engagement, and remember external culture reflects what’s going on internally.
 Connect the dots beyond products and services to build relationships between the members and their association, and watch long-term engagement flourish.